 Meetings will consist of instructor presentations on topics ranging from English prosody and pronunciation to Kawasaki’s Presentation Zen, followed by group or class discussion.
 This will be followed each session by participants’ presentations, with guided peer and instructor feedback.
 Exercises designed to enhance spoken English and public speaking will also be a significant part of the course.

-Two levels of this course will be offered, both in Autumn Semester 2018 and Spring Semester 2019.
+Speaking Skills: Pragmatics – Autumn Semester 2018 and Spring Semester 2019.

 Postdoctoral scholars, as future professionals within the disciplines, require not only a high level of expertise in these disciplines, but also an ease with English when it is the language used to communicate and exchange ideas.
 “Postdoctoral scholars are expected to demonstrate interpersonal and other communication skills that enable them to communicate effectively with colleagues at all levels” (The NPA Postdoctoral Core Competencies, 2009).